0xshora/treasure-hunter/README.md

+# Treasure Hunt

+This is an implementation of Treasure Hunter, forking from paint application.
+We used [app_template](https://github.com/pixelaw/app_template).

+## Rule
+- Player can play as paint app.
+- However, player might hit a star when he/she is lucky.
+(1/1024)
+- The star will apear in the pixel as emoji.

+## TODO
+- Comment out `LastAttempt` features to defend from bots.

+---
 # PixeLAW App template
 This is a heavily WIP attempt to allow creation of PixeLAW apps without managing the main "game" repo.